- Activities Calendar

 The national Boy Scouts of America organization sets the fee amounts to register as a member of Scouting.
-BSA has increased the membership fee by $6 (effective August 1, 2021) for the 2021-2022 program year.
+BSA has increased the youth membership fee by $3 (effective August 1, 2022) in all programs except Exploring for the 2022-2023 program year.
 Here are the current national fee amounts:

 - $25 new member fee (one-time only, upon joining Scouting for the first time)

 - $45 for youth in Exploring

 - $45 for adult members in all programs (includes cost of background check)